 Education is an important aspect of each person’s life.
 However, it is worth not forgetting that it is just a prelude before further development, an intermediate stage preceding career building.

-Therefore, universities should not transmit knowledge for the sake of knowledge itself but keep in mind the ways of its practical application, consider students as future competitors on the labor market who would seek good workplaces in prestigious companies.
+Therefore, universities should not transmit knowledge for the sake of knowledge itself but keep in mind the ways of its practical application, consider students as future competitors on the labour market who would seek good workplaces in prestigious companies.

 In this article, I have outlined the main things educators can do to prepare young people especially college graduates for the future.